The TOGAF Enterprise Continuum

 Examples of 'assets in the IT industry at large' are the wide variety of industry reference models and architecture Patterns that exist and that are continually emerging, including those that are:

 - Highly generic, such as TOGAF's own Technical Reference Model (TRM)

 - Specific to certain aspects of IT, such as a web services architecture, or a generic manageability architecture

 - Specific to certain types of information processing, such as e-Commerce or supply chain management

-- Specific to certain vertical industries, such as the models generated by vertical consortia like TMF (in the Telecommunications sector), ARTS (Retail) or POSC (Petrotechnical)
+- Specific to certain vertical industries; for example, the models generated by vertical consortia such as TMF (in the Telecommunications sector), ARTS (Retail) or POSC (Petrotechnical)

-Enterprise Architect support for Enterprise Continuum is provided by the Enterprise Continuum diagram and the corresponding Diagram Toolbox page.
+Enterprise Architect's support for the Enterprise Continuum is provided by the Enterprise Continuum diagram and the corresponding Diagram Toolbox page.
 The starter model consists of an interface to the TOGAF Enterprise Continuum.